Ytang520/HuaTang.github.io/_pages/about.md

 - Jul.2022 - May.2023: Empirical Strategies for High-frequency Quantitative Trading, advised by [Tongxin Ren](http://www.baiyulan.org.cn/leader/15/), Assistant Professor, Student Innovation Center, Shanghai Jiao Tong University(SJTU).
 Our source code now is available at [link](https://github.com/Ytang520/Research_on_High-frequency_Quantitative_Trading)
 - Mar.2023 - Sept.2023: Skeleton-based Human Motion Quality Assessment via Improved ST-GCN, advised by [Yongxiang Li](https://me.sjtu.edu.cn/teacher_directory1/liyongxiang.html), Associate Professor, Department of Industrial Engineering and Management, Shanghai Jiao Tong University(SJTU).
 - Jun.2022 - Sept.2022: Airline Fleet Allocation, advised by Prof. [Yaoming Zhou](https://me.sjtu.edu.cn/teacher_directory1/zhouyaoming.html), Associate Professor, Department of Industrial Engineering and Management, Shanghai Jiao Tong University(SJTU). **_We won the 1st Prize in the 17th “Dongfeng Nissan Cup” Tsinghua IE Sword National Industrial Engineering Case Study Competition!_**

+## Note

+I am currently exploring the key factors affecting AI-related Ph.D. admissions, especially given 1. the field's rapid expansion and growing volume of research; 2. the inevitable gap between the academic research and industry needs; 3. the post-pandemic international situation.
+I expect this research to be both qualitative and quantitative, gathering some insights for understanding the dynamics.

+This is a personal exploration, completely driven by curiosity without any funding or public support.
+If you are AI-related professors/researchers/students, I would be very grateful if you could spare 15~30 minutes for a conversation.

+The conversation will be complete confidential.
+And if you are interested, I would be happy to keep you updated on the progress and findings of the project, which could offer a broader view of current trends in Ph.D. admissions.

+Thank you so much for your help!